ocelot-engineering/ticketing/README.md

 A marketplace for users to buy and sell tickets.

+## Testing

+### Stripe

+-   Can test with a card numbers meantioned on https://stripe.com/docs/testing

 ## Dev container

 -   There are 2 configurations, on-prem and cloud.